 2. Copy information into a spreadsheet;

-3. Request a police check through a separate provider;
+3. Request a Nationally Coordinated Criminal History Check through a separate provider;

 4. Download identity documents from the recruitment system;